RTCupid/MandelbrotFractal/README.md

 ## Annotation

 I made two version for calculations points in Mandelbrot fractal.
 First version included common cycle of calculations, second version used intrinsics to optimize program.
-My version with intrinsics showed a 1.19x increase in FPS.
-However increase of fps after using intrinsics less than expected.
+My version with intrinsics showed a 6.26x increase in FPS.

 ## Introduction